 Isopropyl alcohol (IPA) is great for rinsing parts and cleaning liquid resin.
 Learn how to buy, handle, and dispose of IPA before printing.
 Keep plenty on hand to satisfy your printing needs.
 IPA is a chemical and should be handled with safety in mind.

-- Rinsing parts: use the rinse tub or squeeze bottle included with the Form Finish Kit to wash liquid resin off your completed parts.
+- Rinsing parts: use Form Wash - or the rinse tub and squeeze bottle included with the Form Finish Kit - to wash liquid resin off your completed parts.

 - Cleaning resin spills: IPA dissolves liquid resin and can be used to clean spills.
 To avoid damage, before using IPA or other cleaning agents, spot test the cleaner on a small, discreet area of the affected surface.

 When cleaning acrylic surfaces, such as the amber cover on the Form 2 (polycarbonate) or Form 1/1+ (acrylic), do not use IPA or other ammonia-based cleaners, which can crack and damage acrylic.
 Instead, use a special acrylic cleaner like Novus 1.